-We raise more challenging issues about safeguarding eg, online safety and child on child harm.
+We raise more challenging issues about safeguarding eg, online safety and peer on peer harm.

 We encourage children to think positively about their own mental and physical health including making healthy choices and developing independence.
 They learn about privacy and personal safety.